Christine A. Rabinak, PhD, Assistant Professor & Lab Director

 I am a Postdoctoral Fellow in the Department of Pharmacy Practice.
-I received my PhD in Translational Neuroscience from Wayne State University School of Medicine in 2016 under the mentorship of Dr. Moriah Thomason.
+I received my PhD in Translational Neuroscience from Wayne State University School of Medicine in 2016.
 My PhD research was focused on understanding the impact of early emotional trauma on brain and behavioral development in children and young adolescents.
 In that research, we identified structural and functional changes in the emotion centers of the brain.
 These changes may predispose some children to later emotional problems, particularly for children reared in socioeconomically disadvantaged settings.
 My postdoctoral work with Dr. Christine Rabinak will expand on those findings mechanistically - testing how early violence and/or abuse impacts the learning and regulation of fear memories.
 Another area of interest is medical trauma: we hope to understand the impact of the childhood cancer experience (cancer treatments, concerns about safety) on brain and behavioral development of the child, and on the family as a whole.

 Craig Peters, Research Technologist

 One major role I have in the lab is to help with image processing and analysis.
 Prior to joining the TNP2 Lab I studied genetic interactions, specifically miRNA and mRNA, and helped facilitate high school educational workshops at the local Ann Arbor non-profit, miRcore, with Dr. Inhan Lee.
 I earned my undergraduate degree in Life Science Informatics at the University of Michigan, and have worked in the past for U of M's Atmospheric, Oceanic, and Space Sciences Department.
 My interests include information science in health industry, how information technology is transforming the way we operate in the scientific world, and nerdy board games.